Hepatitis A – Serology

 Storage and Transport

-Centrifuge SST.
-Place specimen in biohazard bag and seal.
-Specimens should be stored at 2-8°C following collection and shipped to PHO’s laboratory on ice packs within 3 days of collection.
-Specimens received more than 7 days post collection will not be tested.
+Store specimens at 2-8°C following collection and centrifugation and ship to PHO’s laboratory on ice packs within 3 days of collection.
 If delayed shipping is anticipated, remove serum from clot and store frozen at -20°C or colder and ship on dry ice.
+Place specimen tube in biohazard bag and seal.
+Place completed General Test Requisition in the pouch at the front of the biohazard bag.
+All clinical specimens must be shipped in accordance to the Transportation of Dangerous Good Act.

 Requisitions and Kit Ordering